chef/automate/dev-docs/DEV_ENVIRONMENT.md

 ### Spin Everything Up

 To get started, run `start_all_services`.
-This will start the deploy service and use the chef-automate CLI to deploy a fully functional installation of A2 in your studio.
+This will start the deploy service and use the chef-automate CLI to deploy a fully functional installation of Automate in your studio.
 This will deploy all of the dev versions of the hart packages.
 Once deployed, you can override any component from source.

 When you are starting on a new piece of work, you might want to consider `rm -rf results/*` to get